grafana/mimir/docs/sources/operators-guide/configuring/configuring-custom-trackers.md

 cortex_ingester_active_series_custom_tracker{name="prod", user="tenant_with_only_prod_metrics"}   3
 ```

-Starting with Mimir version 2.1 default configuration as described above can be overriden for specific tenants in the [runtime configuration]({{< relref "./about-runtime-configuration.md" >}}).
+Starting with Mimir version 2.1 default configuration as described above can be overridden for specific tenants in the [runtime configuration]({{< relref "./about-runtime-configuration.md" >}}).

 The example below shows how you could override the active series custom trackers configuration for tenant `tenant_with_only_prod_metrics` to track two interesting services instead of the default matchers.